liamcandelet/JuniorSecurityAnalyst.notes/README.md

 - Tools: Google Dorking, Shodan, LinkedIn scraping
 - Defender’s Job: Detect suspicious scanning or OSINT attempts (via threat intelligence)
+- TheHarvester - other than gathering emails, this tool is also capable of gathering names, subdomains, IPs, and URLs using multiple public data sources
+- Hunter.io - this is  an email hunting tool that will let you obtain contact information associated with the domain
+- OSINT Framework - OSINT Framework provides the collection of OSINT tools based on various categories -- An attacker would also use social media websites such as LinkedIn, Facebook, Twitter, and Instagram to collect information on a specific victim he would want to attack or the company.
+The information found on social media can be beneficial for an attacker to conduct a phishing attack.
 ---

 ### 2. 📦 **Weaponization**